-Now, being vegan, I went looking for a non-dairy alternative for creating homemade kefir and came across coconut kefir (which ended up being great because I love coconut!).
-This recipe works so well and tastes amazing!
-Just to mention, I do rest the kefir grains in normal dairy milk every few batches to keep them strong and to help prevent them from dying off (I explain why further on).
+Now, being dairy intolerant, rather than making traditional milk kefir using dairy milk, I went looking for a non-dairy alternative and came across coconut milk kefir.
+Note: I do rest the kefir grains in dairy milk every few batches to keep them strong (I explain why below).

 What is Kefir?

-Kefir is a cultured, fermented beverage that is packed with probiotics and beneficial enzymes.
-It is created using kefir grains (not the same as regular grains) which ferments the milk, turning it into a sort of liquid yoghurt type drink.
+Kefir is a cultured, fermented beverage that’s packed with probiotics and beneficial enzymes.
+It’s created using kefir grains (not an actual grain) which ferments the milk, turning it into a sort of liquid-yoghurt which you can drink.

-Generally, the taste is quite tangy as the fermentation process removes most of the lactose (milk sugar).
+Generally, the taste is quite tangy as the fermentation process removes most of the lactose (the natural sugar found in milk).

-Coconut milk kefir is made by using milk kefir grains to ferment the coconut milk, it is of course still dairy-free.
-Coconut milk kefir has a much milder, less tangy taste compared to normal milk kefir.
+Now, coconut milk kefir is made by using milk kefir grains to ferment the coconut milk, but it is still dairy-free.
+Coconut kefir has a much milder, less-tangy flavour compared to dairy milk kefir.

-As coconut milk does not contain the sugar lactose naturally found in regular milk, there are a few modifications that need to be made to help keep the kefir grains strong and prevent atrophy, where they die off over time.
-This is because these grains require lactose to thrive.
-The grains will continue to ferment for many batches, however, they will begin to change shape, and turn mushy and grainy over time.
-You want them to have a cauliflower shape with a crispy texture.
+As coconut milk does not contain lactose, naturally found in dairy milk, there are a few modifications that need to be made to help keep the kefir grains strong and prevent atrophy (wasting away).
+Why does this happen?
+Kefir grains require lactose to thrive.
+While the grains will continue to ferment for many batches, they will also begin to degrade, changing shape and turning mushy and grainy.
+Ideally, they should be a cauliflower shape with a crispy texture.

-To help maintain the health of the grains, rest them in dairy milk for a minimum of 24 hours after every couple of batches or so.
-If you are particularly sensitive to dairy milk, rinse the grains in water before using them again in coconut milk to remove any residue that may remain.
+To help maintain the health of the grains, rest them in dairy milk for a minimum of 24 hours after every couple of batches.
+If you’re sensitive to dairy milk, rinse the grains in water before using them again in the coconut milk to remove any remaining residue.

-1-7 days: Place the grains in a glass jar and fill with fresh milk (I use regular dairy milk).
+1-7 days: Place the grains in a glass jar and fill with fresh milk.
 Store in the fridge.

 7-14 days: Place the grains in a glass jar and leave them dry (with no liquid).
 Store in the fridge.

-To revive them, place the grains in a small bowl and cover with fresh milk and 1 tsp of sugar.
-Replace the milk every 48-72 hours until the milk begins to separate into whey (this is clear liquid that usually forms at the bottom).
-Once signs of fermentation occur, start a new batch using 1 tbsp of grains for every 2 cups of milk.
-Keep in mind that it may take a few weeks for the kefir grains to regain their full strength and begin reproducing again.
+To revive kefir grains, place in a small bowl and cover with fresh milk and 1 tsp of sugar.
+Replace the milk every 48-72 hours until the milk begins to separate into whey (a clear liquid that usually forms at the bottom of the container).
+Once you can see signs of fermentation, start a new batch using 1 tbsp of grains for every 2 cups of milk.
+Keep in mind that it may take a few weeks for the grains to regain their full strength and begin reproducing again.

 Coconut Milk Kefir Recipe

-- Store the fermented coconut milk kefir in the fridge until you drink it.
+- Store the fermented coconut milk kefir in the fridge until you’re ready to drink it.

 Note: Milk kefir grains may take a few batches to adjust to the coconut milk and may not produce the desired consistency or taste until then.